top of page

 Pricing

-ChatGPT offers a free plan, which gives limited access to the newest version, and a Plus plan, which is $20 USD per month.
+ChatGPT has multiple plans.
+There is a free plan, which gives limited access, a Plus plan, which is $20 USD per month, and group options.

 2. editGPT